fedormlevin/regime-change/README.md

 ![image info](./regch.png)
 <br>
 ## The Model
 I have used Logistic Regression model with l2 penalty trained on 1984-2009 data forecasting 2020 recession.
-I have also assigned a higher weight to recession class to account for inbalanced data.<br>
+I have also assigned a higher weight to recession class to account for inbalanced data.
-Labels:<br>
-1 - Recession<br>
-0 - Normal Regime
 <br>
 Splitting data into train and test set (data up to the end of 2009):
 ```python